pu2clr/SI4735/README.md

 There is little information available about patching the SI4735-D60 and SI4732-A10.
 The following information is the understanding of the author of this project and it is not necessarily correct.

 A patch is executed internally (run by internal MCU) of the device.
-Usually, patches are  used to fix bugs or add improvements and new features of the firmware installed in the internal ROM of the device.
-Patches to the SI473X are distributed in binary form and have to be transferred to the internal RAM of the device by the host MCU (in this case Arduino boards).
-Since the RAM is volatile memory, the patch stored into the device gets lost when you turn the system off.
-Consequently, the content of the patch has to be transferred again to the device each time after turning the system on or resetting the device.
+Usually, patches are used to fix bugs or add improvements and new features over what the firmware installed in the internal ROM of the device offers.
+Patches for the SI4735 are distributed in binary form and are transferred to the internal RAM of the device by the host MCU (in this case, Arduino boards).
+Since the RAM is volatile memory, the patch stored into the device gets lost when you turn off the system.
+Consequently, the content of the patch has to be transferred to the device every time the device is powered up.

-I would like to thank [Mr Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) for making available the SSBRX patches for SI4735-D60 on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).
+I would like to thank [Mr Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) for making the SSBRX patches available for SI4735-D60 on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).
 On this repository you have two files, __amrx_6_0_1_ssbrx_patch_full_0x9D29.csg__ and __amrx_6_0_1_ssbrx_patch_init_0xA902.csg__.
-It is important to know that the patch content of the original files is constant hexadecimal representation used by the language C/C++.
-Actally, the original files are in ASCII format (not in binary format).
-If you are not using C/C++ or if you want to load the files directly to the SI4735-D60 or SI4732-A10, you must convert the values to numeric values of the hexadecimal constants.
+Please note that the patch content of the original file is in const hexadecimal representation in an ASCII text file.
+If you are not using C/C++ or if you want to load the files directly to the SI4735, you must convert the supplied hexadecimal constants into their numerical equivalents.

 ##### For example: